radleylewis/blog/src/about.md

 🇭🇰 I was lucky enough to live here for two years from 2016-2018.
 No place better represents the clash of civilisations that is unfolding in the world today.

-🇮🇹 The only place on the where I haven't actually lived but somewhere I can't stop visiting.
+🇮🇹 The only place on the list where I haven't actually lived, but somewhere I can't stop visiting.

 🇨🇳 I first visited China in 2011 and have travelled through the interior, as well as to most of the major cities.
-I've been back many times since, including spending half a year in Beijing, and it only gets better.
+I've been back many times since, including spending half a year in Beijing, and it only gets better each time.

 🇹🇭 Chiang Mai is my current base and the perfect the intersection of lifestyle and productivity.